 If you had used MACD as your BUY SIGNAL, you would have netted 56% in 4 months.

-Please do not think I searched though hundreds of charts to find a good example to demonstrate here.
+Please do not think I searched through hundreds of charts to find a good example to demonstrate here.
 I did not; this was a stock in my watch list, and indeed bought based on this lesson.
-As you can see the dates are up to end of January 2009.
+As you can see, the dates are up to the end of January 2009 in this historical example.

-2. It’s real strength lies in its ability to Diverge with price, showing that the trend may be changing or “How much fuel in the tank”
+- Its real strength lies in its ability to Diverge with price, showing that the trend may be changing or “How much fuel in the tank.”